-- Corporate stocks, mutual funds, and certain U.S. government and agency securities are valued based on quoted market prices. - Certain U.S. government and agency securities, corporate and other bonds, certain other investments, and investments of securities lending collateral are valued using quoted prices of like assets, corroborated market data, indices, and/or yield curves. - Forward contracts are traded on the OTC market.
+Corporate stocks, mutual funds, and certain U.S. government and agency securities: Shares are valued based on quoted market prices which represent the net asset value ("NAV") of shares held by the Plan at year end.

+Certain U.S. government and agency securities, corporate and other bonds, certain other investments, and investments of securities lending collateral: Shares are valued using quoted prices of like assets, corroborated market data, indices, and/or yield curves.

+Forward contracts: Forward contracts are traded on the OTC market.
 The fair value of forward contracts is determined using observable inputs, such as currency exchange rates or commodity prices, applied to notional amounts stated in the applicable contracts.
-Forward contracts are generally categorized in level 2 of the fair value hierarchy. - Cash equivalents and money market funds are valued at cost, which approximates fair value. - Real estate is valued at fair value based on an independent appraisal. - Real estate equity funds, investment funds, and certain other investments (including common collective trusts, hedge funds, fund of funds, and other alternative investments) that are not publicly traded are valued based on the net asset value of the underlying investments of the fund or trust and are excluded from the hierarchy table but shown for reconciliation to the statements of net assets available for benefits.
+Forward contracts are generally categorized in level 2 of the fair value hierarchy.

+Money market funds: Money market funds are valued at cost, which approximates fair value.

+Real estate equity funds, investment funds, and certain other investments (including common collective trusts, hedge funds, fund of funds, and other alternative investments) that are not publicly traded: Shares are valued based on the NAV of the underlying investments of the fund or trust and are excluded from the hierarchy table but shown for reconciliation to the statements of net assets available for benefits.

 The availability of observable market data is monitored to assess the appropriate classification of financial instruments within the fair value hierarchy.
-There have been no changes in the methodology used at December 31, 2019 and 2018.
+There have been no changes in the methodology used at December 31, 2020 and 2019.
 Changes in economic conditions or model-based valuation techniques may require the transfer of financial instruments from one fair value level to another.
-In such instances, the transfer is reported at the end of the reporting period.
-For the years ended December 31, 2019 and 2018, there were no transfers in or out of Levels 1, 2, or 3.
+For the years ended December 31, 2020 and 2019, there were no transfers in or out of Level 3.

-As of December 31, 2019 and 2018, assets measured at fair value on a recurring basis are summarized by level within the fair value hierarchy as follows:
+As of December 31, 2020 and 2019, assets measured at fair value on a recurring basis are summarized by level within the fair value hierarchy as follows: